Queen Maxima Visits Colombia and Peru

 During the second and last day in Peru, on Friday March 7th, Queen Maxima was received at the Presidencial Palace by the Peruvian President Ollanta Humala and his wife Nadine Heredia.
 The Presidential couple offered a lunch to the Queen and then took place a roundtable at the presence of the Ministers of Economy and Finance, Development and Social Inclusion and Education.
 One of the topic of the discussion was how to make financial services more accessible for people in remote areas with the help of electronic banking.

 In the afternoon the Queen, along with the first lady Nadine Heredia, attended at the forum “Strengthening Women Entrepreneurship”, an international initiative to support the female entrepreneurship.
-In her speech the Queen said that “Peruvian women are famous throughout the world for its entrepreneurial spirit”, and she also stressed the measures taken to improve the access to financial services in Peru.Filed under Dutch Royals
+In her speech the Queen said that “Peruvian women are famous throughout the world for its entrepreneurial spirit”, and she also stressed the measures taken to improve the access to financial services in Peru.Filed under The Netherlands

-Tagged Children, Colombia, Education, Inclusive Finance, Microcredit, Peru, President Humala, President Santos, Queen Máxima, United Nations, Working Visit.
+Tagged Children, Colombia, Education, Inclusive Finance, Microcredit, Peru, President Humala of Peru, President Santos of Colombia, Queen Máxima of the Netherlands, United Nations, Working Visit.